 2. Clock Rotations

 Next, fix your gaze straight ahead.
-Then, look up at 12 o’clock and feel a gentle stretch in your eye muscles.
+Then, look up at 12 o’clock with your eyes (without moving your head) and feel a gentle stretch in your eye muscles.
 Then, breathe out and return to a relaxed forward gaze.

 Then, breathe in and look at your 1 o’clock.
 Repeat this all the way around so that you do 12 repetitions total.